Apologetics without apology!

 - To study the revelation and development of hierarchical authority in the Church.

 - To understand the hierarchy of truths in the Church as well as the role of private devotion and personal growth in holiness.

 Some key areas covered include:

 The course grew out of the need for the authors to continually answer questions about their faith tradition and their work.
-(Both authors are active members of Catholic parish communities in the Diocese of Richmond, Virginia.
-Dr. Robert Schihl was a Professor and Associate Dean of the School of Communication and the Arts at Regent University.
-Paul Flanagan is a consultant specializing in preparing people for technology based changes.)
-At the time these notes were first prepared, the authors were spending time in their faith community answering questions about their Protestant Evangelical workplaces (Mr. Flanagan was then a senior executive at the Christian Broadcasting Network), and time in their workplaces answering similar questions about their Roman Catholic faith community.
+Both authors were active members of Catholic parish communities in the Diocese of Richmond, Virginia.
+Dr. Robert Schihl was a Professor and Dean of the School of Communication and the Arts at Regent University.
+(Dr. Schihl passed away in 2019.)
+Paul Flanagan is a retired business executive and consultant specializing in preparing people for technology based changes.
+When these notes were first prepared in 1985, the authors were spending time in their faith community answering questions about their Protestant Evangelical workplaces (Mr. Flanagan was then a senior executive at the Christian Broadcasting Network), and time in their workplaces answering similar questions about their Roman Catholic faith community.
 These notes are the result of more than a decade of facilitating dialogue among those who wish to learn more about what the Roman Catholic Church teaches and why.